 Amazon Prime Day: Tips for getting the best deals

-Amazon started Prime Day in 2015 as a strategy to enroll more members in its shopping club — and ramp up sales in July.
-But with the event delayed until October 13 because of the coronavirus pandemic, the online retailer will test whether shoppers are willing to open their wallets even as the economy remains weak.
+Amazon started Prime Day in 2015 to enroll more members in its shopping club — and ramp up sales in July.
+But with the event delayed until October 13 because of the coronavirus pandemic, the online retailer will test whether shoppers are willing to open their wallets as the economy remains weak.

 Despite that shakiness, there are signs that Americans are ready to spend: About two-thirds of consumers indicate they plan to shop on Amazon Prime Day, more than either Black Friday or Cyber Monday, according to coupon site RetailMeNot.